chaernd/Vending-Machine/java/README.md

-## Our first Capstone at Tech Elevator's Java Cohort.
-A pair-programming project co-developed with Charlotte Kies.
+# Tech Elevator's first Capstone project, pair-programmed with my spectacular partner Charlotte Kies.

+____
 ## Module 1 Capstone - Vending Machine Software

 You've been asked to develop an application for the newest vending machine distributor,